pinchbv/android-analyzer/readme.md

 ```
 ANDROID_ANALYZER_SONARQUBE_BRANCHES
 ```
-The plugin would use this to detect active git branch name and pass it to Sonarqube.
+Possible values are "true" and "false".
+If the variable is set to "true", the plugin would use this to detect active git branch name and pass it to Sonarqube.

 ## Changelog